Cornoualis/piapy/README.md

 # Piapy

-Python wrapper around the command line interface for The Private Internet Access.
+Python wrapper around the command line interface for The Private Internet Access Desktop Client.
 Intended to facilitate the operation of the PIA client from within Python.

 Python 3.7, no additional dependencies.